-Note: The Pension Plan will be frozen, effective December 31, 2013.
+Note: The Pension Plan was frozen December 31, 2013.
 This means that pension-eligible colleagues will not earn any additional pension benefits for service and pay.
 The Pension Plan freeze impacts colleagues hired on or before December 31, 2009.

 Below is a high-level overview of the Pension Plan.
 For details, review the Retirement Plan Employee Handbook.

 |Eligibility||You are eligible if you were hired on or before December 31, 2009.
 If you were hired on or after January 1, 2010, you are not eligible to participate.|